 4. Raise Guitar Lesson Prices for Your Current Students

-You need to call all of your current students and inform them of the guitar lesson price increase and the reasons why it is happening.
+You need to call all of your current students and inform them price increase for their guitar lessons, and the reasons why it is happening.
 You’ll be pleasantly surprised to find that:

 - 60% of your students are happy to pay more